 Behavior Matters: The Impact and Reach of Behavioral Medicine Part 3

 What a fantastic year it has been as President of the Society of Behavioral Medicine.
 The society has accomplished so much and is continuing to move forward on many exciting fronts.
-This Presidential message provides a snapshot of some of these exciting highlights as we prepare for the 35th Annual Society of Behavioral Medicine Meeting and Scientific Sessions celebration on April 23-26th in Philadelphia!
+This Presidential Message provides a snapshot of some of these exciting highlights as we prepare for the 35th Annual Society of Behavioral Medicine Annual Meeting & Scientific Sessions celebration on April 23-26th in Philadelphia, PA!

-As President, I have had the pleasure of actively engaging in Hill visits and have enjoyed working with dedicated leaders within SBM.
-In general SBM’s policy efforts will continue to be focused on protecting the Prevention and Public Health Fund and NIH funding of Behavioral and Social Sciences related research.
+As President, I have had the pleasure of actively engaging in hill visits and have enjoyed working with dedicated leaders within SBM.
+In general SBM’s policy efforts will continue to be focused on protecting the Prevention and Public Health Fund and NIH funding of b behavioral and social sciences related research.
 We are currently working on a number of brief reports that advocate for primary prevention efforts.
 In addition, we are developing recommendations for integrating evidence-based lifestyle interventions into healthcare settings.
-This is a process that is still evolving and which we will continue to share information about on our website at www.sbm.org.
-These efforts have also been combined with building new collaborations and partnerships with organizations working in conjunction with SBM in on-going policy efforts, some of whose logos appear on our home page!
-Specifically, these partners are collaborating on many fronts with joint presentations at this year’s annual meeting and by participating in ongoing strategic planning efforts.
+This is a process that is still evolving and which we will continue to share information about on our website.
+These efforts have also been combined with building new collaborations and partnerships with organizations working in conjunction with SBM in ongoing policy efforts, some of whose logos appear on our home page!
+Specifically, these partners are collaborating on many fronts with joint presentations at this year’s Annual Meeting and are participating in ongoing strategic planning efforts.

 The Public Policy Leadership Group, led by Sherry Pagoto, has focused on three critical areas of policy related work this year.
-First, the committee published two position statements supporting health policies that are relevant to the work of SBM members (CMS policy for obesity treatment, indoor tanning bans in minors).
-Second, the committee continues to identify critical issues for behavioral medicine researchers that have strong policy implications and that can be responded to rapidly via letters to the editor of peer review journals.
-Specifically, the committee has published such works in American Journal of Preventive Medicine and New England Journal of Medicine.
-Third, the committee designed programming for the annual meeting to engage the SBM membership on the importance of increasing the impact of our work for the public and public policy.
+First, the group published two position statements supporting health policies that are relevant to the work of SBM members (CMS policy for obesity treatment, indoor tanning bans in minors).
+Second, the group continues to identify critical issues for behavioral medicine researchers that have strong policy implications and that can be responded to rapidly via letters to the editor of peer review journals.
+Specifically, the group has published such works in American Journal of Preventive Medicine and New England Journal of Medicine.
+Third, the group designed programming for the Annual Meeting to engage the SBM membership on the importance of increasing the impact of our work for the public and public policy.

-Finally I leave you with a few thoughts in anticipation of the upcoming 35th SBM meeting.
-Keys areas will be outlined at the meeting for building future directions with policy, health care reform, and with broadening our conceptual thinking about health and well-being, as well as with integrating behavioral genetics and neuroscience at a population level.
-These are exciting times and a number of featured symposia will address both continued challenges with translational reach and practice as well as with the future role of technology and digital health in a time of fast moving advancements.
+Finally I leave you with a few thoughts in anticipation of the upcoming 35th SBM Annual Meeting.
+Key areas will be outlined at the meeting for building future directions with policy and health care reform, with broadening our conceptual thinking about health and well-being, and with integrating behavioral genetics and neuroscience at a population level.
+These are exciting times and a number of featured symposia will address both continued challenges with translational reach and practice as well as with the future role of technology and digital health in a time of fast-moving advancements.